UKHomeOffice/rtp-rabbit-lib/README.md

-Rabbit - Scala publish/subscribe for RabbitMQ
+Scala publish/subscribe JSON API for RabbitMQ
 =============================================
-Scala general functionality to interface with RabbitMQ (originally written for Registered Traveller UK)
+Scala general functionality to interface with RabbitMQ via JSON protocol.

 Project built with the following (main) technologies: